NightSpaceGTT/NightOnlineDownloader/README.md

         /____/
 ```

- - If you like the project drop a star and fork it !
+ - If you like the project you can drop a star and fork it !
- - NightOnlineDownloader is a web YouTube downloader project with english page
+ - NightOnlineDownloader is a online YouTube downloader project
  - the project is based on a not working github repo
  - [Discord](https://discord.gg/Sz5wStph2v)